syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-errors.md

 This error message will be shown if the license key is another platform's license key.

 **Error Message:**The included Syncfusion license is invalid (Platform mismatch).
-Please refer to this help topic(https://help.syncfusion.com/es/licensing/platform/) for more information."
+Please refer to this help topic(https://help.syncfusion.com/es/licensing/platform/) for more information.

 **Solution:** Generate a valid license key from [here](https://www.syncfusion.com/account/downloads) for a specific version and platform.